isseychua/isseychua/README.md

 - 👋 Hi, I’m @isseychua
-- 👀 I’m interested in equities trading and how AI can trading research.
+- 👀 I’m interested in equities trading and how AI can improve trading research.
 - 🌱 I’m currently learning python and NLP
-- 💞️ I’m looking to collaborate on NLP on social media jargons and news media articles.
+- 💞️ I’m looking to collaborate on analysis on NLP on social media jargons and news media articles.
 - 📫 How to reach me

 <!---